livreQ/DynamicCML/README.md

 # DynamicCML

-This code repo contains implementation for the DCML algorithm presented in the NeurIPS 2023 paper:
+This code repo contains the implementation of the DCML algorithm presented in the NeurIPS 2023 paper:

 ***On the Stability-Plasticity Dilemma in Continual Meta-Learning: Theory and Algorithm*** by Qi Chen, Changjian Shui, Ligong Han, and Mario Marchand.